Give us a call now for an immediate match with a local pro.

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

 For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Worcester, a unit on the lower end of this range may be sufficient.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Normally, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you might consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.
+Usually, HVAC financing is provided by a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
+Be sure to talk to a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.